 a collection of gorgeous essays on home cooking, with emphasis on using everything (no such thing as scraps!) and the emotionality of food preparation and consumption.
 One might enjoy this more or less based on your Myers-Briggs type; if you are looking for America's Test Kitchen-style exactitude and scientific rigor, you will not find it here:

 Frying the leaves of parsley, rosemary or sage is a good if messy way of making an especially elegant garnish from something ordinary.
 Fried herbs' colors and shapes crystallize.
 Fried parsley becomes a little solider.
 Fried sage is an exaggeration of the leaf's almost animal curve.
 Fried rosemary looks like rosemary would in the realm of ideas.
+(My italics)

 You will find beautiful prose, however, that is substantive and supple, and appreciation for the author's reverential approach to food, eating and entertaining.
 The realization that all can be fixed by accompaniment by Parmesan and good olive oil (these words/phrases appear in the book 27 and 100 times, respectively).
 And what to do when you are sick of cooking, sick of the neverending hunt for and consumption of food: